MaFer74/ReadMe_generator/starter/ReadMe.md

 ## License
 None

-## Contribuitions
+## Contributions

 ## Tests

 ## Questions
-If you want to visit my reporsitory, please find me in https://github.com/ If you have any questions please contact me via
+If you want to visit my repository, please find me in https://github.com/ If you have any questions please contact me via